Yay! Your trying-for-a-baby days are about to begin. You’re ready to get to work, but is your body ready for pregnancy?

 Begin a pre-pregnancy diet

 Maintaining a healthy, balanced diet is always important for your health and well-being.
-But when you’re trying to conceive, give your body the nutrients it needs to support a healthy pregnancy.
+But when you’re getting ready to conceive, the right nutrients can improve your fertility and, eventually, support a healthy pregnancy.

 What does a pre-pregnancy diet look like?
 Eating a variety of foods is important.
 Your body needs adequate protein, carbohydrates and fats for energy, as well as folic acid, calcium and iron.
 These are the same nutrients you'll want to include in your diet once you are pregnant.